SwampChicken/Active_Directory_SOC_Detection_Lab/Incident_Response/lessons_learned.md

 ## 3. Hardening
  - Implement LAPS
- - Conduct security awareness training focusing on risks of storing passwords in unecrypted local files
+ - Conduct security awareness training focusing on risks of storing passwords in unencrypted local files
  - Disable RC4 encryption for Kerberos and enforce AES256 to mitigate Kerberoasting risks
  - Update SOC dashboard to include kill chain visualization
  - Tune up alert rules so they detect more suspicious actions